 - Pre-drill the holes for mounting your kitchen curtains

 - Pre-drill “before” you attach the curtains to the board!!!
-I repeat “before” you attach the kitchen curtains to the mounting board.
+I’ll just say that again… “before” you attach the kitchen curtains to the mounting board.
 Even though I drilled from the opposite side of the fabric I nearly ruined my entire project when the drill poked through and twirled the fabric around the drill bit.
-Ya, I almost had a heart attack until I realized it didn’t tear anything, except for my nerves LOL
+I almost had a heart attack until I realized it didn’t tear anything, except for my nerves LOL

 - Have someone help you mount the board to the window casing.
 I was very careful but it’s hard to safely straddle the kitchen sink